misserijoe/rblog/README.md

 -  Added error validations

+-  Updating Articles

-* MORE COMMITS AND UPDATES TO COME...
+* MORE COMMITS AND UPDATES TO COME... *